tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

 +----------+----------------+-----------+------------+-----------+
 ```

 9. Use `calicoctl` help to learn about subcommands available to `calicoctl ipam`.
-Please note that Tigera APIServer enables you to use Kubernetes native command line utility `kubectl` to manage most of the aspects of CE resources.
+Please note that Tigera APIServer enables you to use Kubernetes native command line utility `kubectl` to manage most of the aspects of Calico Enterprise (CE) resources.
 However, there are some aspects of CE that can't be managed by `kubectl` and `calicoctl` needs to be used.
 Tere is no equivalent capability through `kubectl` to find the information that is provided below through `calicoctl ipam`.

 ```
 calicoctl ipam -h